maalin2/hackprinceton/dashboard/QUICKSTART.md

 For questions or issues:

-1. Check the main README.md
+1. Check `GOOGLE_OAUTH_SETUP.md` for authentication setup
 2. Review component source code (all documented)
 3. Inspect browser console for errors
+4. Check `.env.local` file is properly configured

 Enjoy building with the Kalshi AI Trading Dashboard! 🚀